This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you want a cactus to flower, then make sure that you use the right potting medium.
 The best potting medium for cacti is one that drains well and has plenty of air space.
 If it's too dense, the roots won't be able to breathe, and the plant will die.

 Soil made from peat moss or sand works well, as does perlite or vermiculite mixed with soil.
-Perlite is a volcanic glass that has been heated until it expands into light, fluffy bits that look like popcorn.
-Vermiculite is another type of expanded mineral material that looks like tiny pieces of mica.
+Perlite is a heated volcanic glass that expands into light, fluffy bits resembling popcorn.
+Vermiculite is an expanded mineral material that resembles tiny pieces of mica.

 5. Keep your cactus container well-drained

-If there is too much water around a plant (such as when you plant them in pots), it can lead to root rot or other fungal diseases that can kill your cactus.
-You can help prevent this by planting your cacti in pots with drainage holes at the bottom.
+Excessive water around a plant (e.g. when potted) can cause root rot or fungal diseases that can be fatal to your cactus.
+Prevent this by planting your cacti in pots with bottom drainage holes.

 Conclusion